kirankunigiri/peertalk-simple/README.md

 }
 ```

 Now, let's send a String!
+Family automatically converts objects to data using `NSKeyedArchiver`, so if you want to send your own data, use the `sendData` method instead.

 ```swift
 ptManager.sendObject(object: "Hello World", type: PTType.string.rawValue)